earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

 ## Was this Worth it?

 If I exclude the generated code, the whole gRPC solution is a bit less code than the previous REST solution.
 And although it did take me a bit longer to get working, the advantages with this approach should increase as my messages and service endpoints get more complex.
-Also I learned a lot, so i think this was a worthwhile change.
+Also I learned a lot, so I think this was a worthwhile change.

-Also, Earthly made it easy to test the whole solution.
-I barely had to change my integration approach at all.
+Also, [Earthly](https://earthly.dev/) made it simple to test the whole solution.
+I barely had to change my integration test approach at all.
 If you are looking for a vendor neutral way to describe your build and test process, take a look at Earthly and if you want to read the next installment of this series, sign up for the newsletter.

 {% include cta/cta1.html %}